kazimkazam/react-progress-components/README.md

 TopBar and BottomBar will automatically fill the top and bottom of the div they are inserted on, respectively.

-Please check the examples bellow to know the props each progress bar type accepts.

 In case a prop is not provided to the component, a default value will be assumed.

-#### The possible values for each prop are the following (check on the examples which props each Progress Bar Component need):
+#### The possible values for each prop are the following (check on the examples which props each Progress Bar type accepts):

 - type: String - 'topBar', 'bottomBar', 'circle'and 'line'.
 Default: 'topBar'
 - method: String - 'auto', 'manual'.
 Default: 'auto'